Papua New Guinea Eco Lodges

 • Promotes low-impact ecotourism as an alternative to mass tourism.

 Check in advance about the safety in Papua New Guinea and in the places you plan to visit.
-You can also consult your country’s official government websites.
-For American citizens, this is the US Dept. Of State’s page on Papua New Guinea.
+You can also consult The Canadian Government Travel Advisory for Papua New Guinea.

 Leave a Reply